chec/commercejs-nextjs-vercel/README.md

 # Demo Store with Commerce.js and Next.js 🛍️💳

-A high-fidelity fully-fledged eCommerce demo store built using the Commerce.js SDK and Next.js with live deployment to Netlify.
+A high-fidelity fully-fledged eCommerce demo store built using the Commerce.js SDK and Next.js with live deployment to Vercel.

-Checkout the live demo [here](https://commercejs-demo-store.netlify.app)
+Checkout the live demo [here]()

 **Note**
 - This app is built using Commerce.js v2 SDK

 ## Overview

 This README will guide you in getting up and running with a fully-fledged eCommerce template.
-We have configured this template for you to one-click deploy directly to Netlify.
+We have configured this template for you to one-click deploy directly to Vercel.
 Alternatively, you can manually deploy to your choice of hosting platform.

 For a full detailed tutorial on building this JAMstack eCommerce application, please head on over [here](tutorial-url).